Small Covers, infra-solvmanifolds and curvature: Small cover, real moment-angle manifold and infra-solvmanifold

-Infra-nilmanifolds and infra-solvmanifolds also have some Riemannian geometric interpretations as follows.
-By a theorem of Ruh~\cite{Ruh82} which is based on the work of Gromov~\cite{Gromov78}, a compact connected manifold $M$ is an infra-nilmanifold if and only if it is \emph{almost flat}, which means that $M$ admits a sequence of Riemannian metric $\{ g_{n}\}$ with uniformly bounded sectional curvature so that the sectional curvatures of $(M, g_n)$ converge uniformly to $0$.
-Similarly for infra-solvmanifolds, it is shown in~\cite[Proposition 3.1]{Tusch97} that a compact connected topological manifold $M$ is homeomorphic to an infra-solvmanifolds if and only if $M$ admits a sequence of Riemannian metric $\{ g_{n}\}$ with uniformly bounded sectional curvature so that $(M, g_n)$ collapses in the \emph{Gromov-Hausdorff} sense to a \emph{flat orbifold}. \nn
+Compact infra-nilmanifolds and infra-solvmanifolds also have some Riemannian geometric interpretations as follows.
+By a theorem of Ruh~\cite{Ruh82} which is based on the work of Gromov~\cite{Gromov78}, a compact connected smooth manifold $M$ is an infra-nilmanifold if and only if it is \emph{almost flat}, which means that $M$ admits a sequence of Riemannian metric $\{ g_{n}\}$ with uniformly bounded sectional curvature so that $(M, g_n)$ collapses in the \emph{Gromov-Hausdorff} sense to a point.
+Similarly, it is shown in~\cite[Proposition 3.1]{Tusch97} that a compact connected topological manifold $M$ is homeomorphic to an infra-solvmanifold if and only if $M$ admits a sequence of Riemannian metric $\{ g_{n}\}$ with uniformly bounded sectional curvature so that $(M, g_n)$ collapses in the \emph{Gromov-Hausdorff} sense to a \emph{flat orbifold}. \nn

-In addition, it is shown in~\cite[Corollary 1.5]{Bau04} that compact infra-solvmanifolds are \emph{smoothly rigid}, i.e. any two compact infra-solvmanifolds with isomorphic fundamental groups are diffeomorphic.
-From this fact and Corollary~\ref{Cor:Infra-Solv}, we can easily prove the following.\nn
+Note that any infra-solvmanifold has a canonical smooth structure which is induced from the simply connected solvable Lie group.
+On the other hand, a small cover or a real moment-angle manifold may carry non-diffeomorphic smooth structures (e.g. the $7$-dimensional sphere).
+So when we say a small cover or a real moment-angle manifold is an infra-solvmanifold, a particular smooth structure should be chosen a priori.
+In addition, since any small cover or real moment-angle manifold is equipped with a canonical $\Z_2$-torus action, it is natural to consider \emph{equivariant smooth structures}, i.e. smooth structures which make the canonical $\Z_2$-torus action smooth.
+In the following, we show that equivariant smooth structures on small covers and real moment-angle manifolds always exist and are unique up to equivariant diffeomorphisms.\nn